 University policy states, “The instructor has primary responsibility to decide if an absence is due to unavoidable or legitimate circumstances.
 If a student believes he or she has been wrongly denied the opportunity to make up work due to disagreement with the instructor about the legitimacy or unavoidably of an absence, the student should pursue his or her complaint using the usual process for appeals of student grievances.”

-Legitimate absences should be approved prior to confirming travel plans (including conference registration, purchasing airline tickets, etc.) It is the responsibility of each student to:
+Legitimate absences should be requested prior to confirming travel plans (including conference registration, purchasing airline tickets, etc.) It is the responsibility of each student to:

 When documentation is provided for student organization/student life travel, a memo including a list of travelers and travel dates will be sent to all academic departments and relevant administrative staff.

 Related Policy: Makeup Work for Legitimate Absences: Twin Cities, Crookston, Morris and Rochester